 Here are some popular examples of when and why you might want to use a customer journey map.

-Creating a customer journey map can be an excellent way to help your business better understand how customers engage with your brand.
+Conducting a customer journey analysis to create a customer journey map can be an excellent way to help your business better understand how customers engage with your brand.
 It can help colleagues across the business see how each touchpoint contributes to the customer journey.

-Dedicating time to a customer journey mapping project and visualising your customers' journeys can help you review and understand them and their experiences.
+Dedicating time to a customer journey mapping project and visualizing your customers' journeys can help you review and understand them and their experiences.
 Customer journey mapping can shed light on pain points or experience gaps you might need to know about.

 By plotting out the various touchpoints in a customer's journey with your brand, you can highlight problematic or inefficient processes that might lead to drop-offs or complaints.
 It can also help you to refine and enhance your products and services.

-Creating a customer journey map can help you to recognise your audience’s wants, needs, questions, and expectations.
+Creating a customer journey map can help you to recognize your audience’s wants, needs, questions, and expectations.
 Use this information to create an insight-led marketing and communications plan.
 Delivering targeted and relevant messages at critical stages throughout the customer journey can help them feel appreciated as consumers.

 Mapping out the customer journey will provide a clear indication of the touchpoints and experiences that lead up to the point of conversion.
 By matching your prospects' needs to how they're fulfilled in the moments before conversion, it becomes easier to exceed their expectations and deliver experiences that convert to sales.

 A customer purchase journey is the path a consumer takes, from identifying a problem or need to purchasing from a brand and becoming a loyal customer.
-There are different versions of the customer purchase journey, which you can visualise as a funnel, but we've identified the five stages as:
+There are different versions of the customer purchase journey, which you can visualize as a funnel, but we've identified the five stages as:

 Follow our four-step guide to learn how to create a customer journey map.

 Start by creating a list of every touchpoint for your business.
-Consider where each touchpoint sits in the customer journey – from brand awareness to loyalty – and organise them accordingly.
+Consider where each touchpoint sits in the customer journey – from brand awareness to loyalty – and organize them accordingly.
 Think about how your audience might feel at each touchpoint and consider each potential obstacle.

 Use business data, market research, and your target audience characteristics to segment your customers into important groups and create customer personas.
 Select a persona to be the focus of your customer journey map.
 Each persona will have a different journey, so try not to tackle too many personas with just one map.
 Choose your most common persona (i.e. the one that represents most of your customers) and start from there.

 It's essential to make the most of the insights, feedback, and data you have about your customers.
-The more data-driven your customer journey map is, the more valuable it will be in meeting your journey mapping goals.
+The more data-driven your customer journey analysis and resulting map is, the more valuable it will be in meeting your journey mapping goals.
 Use several data sources to gather information for your customer journey map, including:

 Your customer journey map can represent different stages in the customer journey.
 Start by analysing the current state of your customer journeys to highlight how your prospects and customers interact with your business in real-time.
 We've identified the key journey mapping elements: